amitlan/website/_posts/2022-04-12-param-query-partition-woes.md

 ---
 layout: writing
-title: "Postgres: woes of prepared statements with partitioning"
+title: "Postgres: on performance of prepared statements with partitioning"
 tags: [writing, pg]
 last_updated: 2022-05-16
 ---
-# Postgres: woes of prepared statements with partitioning
+# Postgres: on performance of prepared statements with partitioning

 May 16, 2022